 - Whole Number Computation: Formulating addition and subtraction stories, using mental math strategies to add and subtract

-- Geometry: Identifying and describing attributes and properties of real world two- and three-dimensional shapes, sorting and classifying two- and three-dimensional shapes, developing an understanding of congruency and symmetry
+- Geometry: Identifying and describing attributes and properties of real-world, two- and three-dimensional shapes, sorting and classifying two- and three-dimensional shapes, developing an understanding of congruence and symmetry

-- Measurement: Measuring length using nonstandard units, comparing two masses by comparing each with a third mass, identifying days of the week, months of the year, and telling time to the hour and half-hour
+- Measurement: Measuring length using nonstandard units, comparing two masses by comparing each with a third mass, identifying days of the week and months of the year, and telling time to the hour and half hour

-First graders begin the year remembering that they are all children of a king who knows their name and has it engraved on the palm of his hand (Isaiah 49:16).
-In their study of creation, they learn that all of creation glorifies God and that they are created in his image.
+In their study of creation, first graders learn that all of creation glorifies God and that they are created in his image.
 John 3:16–18 teaches that a fallen humanity needs a savior and that God sacrificed his Son so that we could be righteous before him.
 Students memorize the Lord’s Prayer and discuss other ways to pray.
-As they enter the Thanksgiving season, students memorize Psalm 100 and think of and enact ways to express their thankfulness to others.
-The idea of putting others first leads to the Christmas season when first graders work on additional patriotic artwork to send to their adopted soldiers.
+As they enter the Thanksgiving season, students memorize Psalm 100 and think of and enact ways to express their gratitude to others.
 Advent devotionals and the memorization of Luke 2:7–14 help focus the students’ hearts on the coming Savior.
 The new year brings renewed emphasis on stewardship as they consider ways to take care of their spiritual well-being, their physical bodies, and the world around them.
-They memorize Galatians 5:22–23 and understand the fruit of the Spirit as they seek ways to intentionally demonstrate love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control to those around them.
-The class unit on friendship and love focuses on 1 John 4:7–11 and includes special events for Valentine’s Day and special literature events.
+They memorize Galatians 5:22–23 and begin to understand the fruit of the Spirit as they seek ways to intentionally demonstrate love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control to those around them.
+The class unit on friendship and love focuses on 1 John 4:7–8 and includes the reading of Frog and Toad Are Friends and special events for Valentine’s Day.
 The students learn that the perfect example of love was demonstrated when God sent his Son as a sacrifice for all.
-Daily devotions help guide their tender hearts toward an age-appropriate understanding of the resurrection.
+Daily Lenten devotions help guide their tender hearts toward an age-appropriate understanding of the Resurrection.
 The year comes full circle as the students memorize the names of the books of the Bible.
-They store treasured Bible verses in decorated treasure chests and remember that they are treasured children of the King of kings.
-The year ends with a focused study of the Shepherd’s psalm: Psalm 23.
+They store cherished Bible verses in decorated treasure chests and remember that they are treasured children of the King of kings.
+The year ends with a focused study of the Shepherd’s Psalm: Psalm 23.
 The children marvel at the meaning behind David’s intentional words of each verse and come to realize that they are looked after by the Great Shepherd who will never leave them or forsake them.

-The sciences in grades 1–6 focus on the acquisition of information through observation and exploration.
-As much as possible, students are encouraged to “get their hands dirty” while exploring God’s creation.
-The method of instruction is generally presented through guided inquiries which involve physical contact with the subject matter.
-Drawing, describing, comparing, questioning, making models, and compiling collections are activities which rule the classroom.
+The sciences in first through sixth grade focus on the acquisition of information through observation and exploration.
+As much as possible, students are encouraged to get their hands dirty while exploring God’s creation.
+The method of instruction is generally presented through guided inquiries that involve physical contact with the subject matter.
+Drawing, describing, comparing, questioning, making models, and compiling collections are activities that rule the classroom.
 The subject matter for each grade is selected to complement the areas of history and literature already studied by that grade, to build upon the science concepts learned in previous grade levels, and to prepare the student for the science concepts to be introduced in upcoming years.
-The emphasis of science in 1st–6th grade is to lay a broad knowledge base or foundation for future, in-depth exploration.
+The emphasis of science in first through sixth grade is to lay a broad knowledge base or foundation for future, in-depth exploration.

 Since they begin the year learning about the animals native to Florida, in art class they spend several weeks drawing and coloring a trio of these animals.
-During their study of Florida history, they learn many facts about the group of artists known as the Florida Highwaymen and work on their own oil pastel version of a Florida landscape.
-During their manatee unit, they create several fun projects including a clay sculpture, manatee sketches, and a watercolor painting.
+During their study of Florida history, they learn many facts about the group of artists known as the Florida Highwaymen and work on their own oil pastel versions of a Florida landscape.
+During their manatee unit, they create several fun projects including clay sculptures, manatee sketches, and watercolor paintings.
 Finally, while reading Arnold Lobel’s Frog and Toad books in literature, they learn about printmaking by carving frog images and pulling green ink prints.

-First grade students explore sensory-motor attributes such a locomotor skills, non-locomotor skills, balance, spatial awareness, manipulative skills, body awareness, and rhythm concepts.
-Through individual practice and cooperative games, students are introduced to simple team sports concepts.
-By the end of the year, students have a better understanding of basic fitness concepts including the importance of cardiovascular health.
-Students conclude the year playing team sports including modified whiffle ball, kickball, and paddle sports.
+First grade students explore sensorimotor attributes such as locomotor skills, non-locomotor skills, balance, spatial awareness, manipulative skills, body awareness, and rhythm concepts.
+Through individual practice and cooperative games, students are introduced to simple team-sports concepts.
+By the end of the year, students have a better understanding of basic fitness concepts, including the importance of cardiovascular health.
+Students conclude the year playing team sports including modified Wiffle ball, soccer, and paddle sports.

 Field Trips and Culminating Events

 Field trips and culminating events are part of Geneva’s integrated curriculum and provide enriching opportunities to enhance the study of a topic in Florida history, Bible, and literature.
-Some of these events are the culmination of exciting units, while others allow a time for the young students to focus their heart outward to the needs of others.
-Often these events provide rhetoric experience and a time to simply just celebrate and apply new-found knowledge.
+Some of these events are the culmination of exciting units while others allow a time for these young students to focus their hearts outward to the needs of others.
+Often, these events provide rhetorical experience and a time to simply celebrate and apply newfound knowledge.

 An In-Depth Look at the Florida Native Festival

 As the students focus on the study of our great state of Florida, they begin the year learning about animals that are indigenous to our state and then focus their study on five early Florida native tribes.
 The students learn about the location, appearance, means for food, and culture of each tribe during their daily pow wow, which also includes Native American music and chanting.
-The Florida Native Festival is a culminating event, and the students travel in small groups to various stations to experience how the early Florida natives made clothing, pottery, and jewelry, and how they entertained themselves.
-Native American music provides additional music and movement opportunities as the students learn to dance to the rhythm of the music.
+The Florida Native Festival is a culminating event, with the students traveling in small groups to various stations during the day.
+Many hands-on opportunities allow the students to use their artistic creativity to make a native vest, talking stick, necklace, and pottery.
+Native American music provides additional movement opportunities as the students learn to dance to the rhythm of these songs.
 Archery and outdoor games provide an opportunity to use large motor skills and experience games of long ago.
 For many students, tasting items that the early natives might have eaten, such as jerky and dried fruit, opens their senses to a form of food that might be new to them.
-Additionally, many hands-on opportunities allow the students to use their artistic creativity to make a native headdress, vest, talking stick, necklace, drum, and pottery.
-The fun-filled afternoon provides an extension to the study of indigenous Florida tribes and allows the first graders to experience first-hand the culture and lifestyle of our early Florida natives.
+The fun-filled day provides an extension to the study of the indigenous people of Florida and allows the first graders to experience their culture and lifestyle.